 Non-Americans, however, could not be seen drinking the soda.
 Coke had become synonymous with America.

 This was a problem for Red Army general Georgy Zhukov.
-After receiving a bottle of Coke from General Eisenhower, he loved it so much he asked Coca-Cola to make a clear version so he could disguise drinking the American product.
+After receiving a bottle of Coca-Cola from General Eisenhower, he loved it so much he asked Coca-Cola to make a clear version so he could disguise drinking the American product.

 Coke has shaped our vision of Santa Claus.
 It made polar bears a Christmas symbol.
 It has a long history of commercials that we identify with.